Census of agriculture: Cook Islands

 The first census of agriculture in the Cook Islands was conducted in 1988 followed by the ones conducted in 2000, 2011 and 2021/2022.

 Fiji

 The 2020 National Agricultural Census (NAC) in Fiji, was the fifth to be conducted by the country.
 Before then, Fiji had undertaken three NACs: in 1968, 1978, 1991, and 2009.

 Guam

 The U.S. Bureau of the Census conducted the first census of agriculture in this U.S. territory in 1920, as part of the decennial Population and Housing Census (PHC) of that year.
 From 1930 through 1960, censuses of agriculture continued to be carried out in conjunction with the decennial PHC program.
 Beginning in 1964, censuses on Guam were conducted as part of the quinquennial censuses of agriculture, and have been conducted on a five-year cycle for years ending in 2 and 7.
 The 2018 census was the fifteenth census of agriculture to be conducted by Guam.
+Guam was planning to conduct its next agricultural census in 2022.